Can you improve your conversation skills? Certainly.

 Work on your body language, how you talk and try assuming rapport to improve your communication skills.

 But take it easy.
-Don’t do it all at once.
-You’ll just feel confused and overwhelmed.
+Don't do it all at once.
+You'll just feel confused and overwhelmed and start to doubt yourself.
 Instead, pick out the three most important things that you feel needs improving.
 Work on them every day for 3-4 weeks.
 Notice the difference and keep at it.
 Soon your new habits will start to pop up spontaneously when you are in a conversation.